Labor Day Email Techniques To Inspire Your Campaigns

 Fall is coming!

 Another tactic is the exact opposite of the previous one.
-Instead of clinging on to summer, you can jump straight to fall and start promoting autumn collections and items that could come in handy during a colder season.
-Here’s a great example — during the Labor Day sale, this camping gear brand suggests buying tents to sleep outside.
+Instead of clinging on to summer, you can change the subject and start promoting autumn collections and items that could come in handy during a colder season.
+Here’s a great example — in their Labor Day sales campaign, this camping gear brand suggests buying tents to sleep outside.

-Labor Day email that promotes camping gear with a tagline “Sleep outside in any season”
+Labor Day email that promotes camping gear with the tagline “Sleep outside in any season”

 Source: Milled

 What if you want to combine the two in your Labor Day campaign?
-Here’s how you can do it.
-Romwe, an alternative fashion brand, promotes both fall and summer clothes in their Labor Day email.
+Heres how you can do it.
+Romwe, an alternative fashion brand, promotes both fall and summer clothes in its Labor Day email marketing campaign.

 Labor Day email from Romwe that promotes fall clothes, swimsuits, and underwear with discounts.
 It also has a GIF that says “Match the fit to your feels”.